Marion Foale: Foale and Tuffin

 In 1961 Foale and her friend, Sally Tuffin, launched the Foale and Tuffin fashion label.
 They became known for their tailoring, creating long lean suits and coats, such as those worn by Susannah York in Kaleidoscope.
 The label ran very successfully until 1972, when Foale and Tuffin decided to part company.

 Foale Ltd.

 Some time after Foale and Tuffin dissolved, Foale decided to move into knitwear.
-Hand knit was important at this time and everybody was knitting sweaters with pictures on them, or Arran and Fairisle styles.
-These garments were two-dimensional, flat shapes, more or less like a “T” shape, and Foale wanted to create timeless designs with the emphasis on perfect detail.
-She soon realised that there was a market for the designs she was creating and so was launched Foale Ltd. In 1985 Marion Foale produced a knitting pattern book which was designed to be simple, with the most desirable, easy patterns for people to knit at home, using four ply and double knitting.
-She then moved into knitting three-dimensionally, making garments that were tailored and shaped just like a jacket.
+Hand knit was important at this time and everybody was knitting sweaters with pictures on them, or Aran and Fair Isle styles.
+These garments were two-dimensional, flat shapes, more or less like a "T" shape, and Foale wanted to create timeless designs with the emphasis on perfect detail.
+She soon realised that there was a market for the designs she was creating and so was launched Foale Ltd. In 1985 Foale produced a knitting pattern book which was designed to be simple, with the most desirable, easy patterns for people to knit at home, using four ply and double knitting.
+She then moved into knitting three-dimensionally, making garments that were tailored and shaped like a jacket.
 In 1987, Foale opened a shop in Hinde Street, near Marylebone High Street.